amekkawi/cwlogs-writable/docs/api.md

 <a name="CWLogsWritable+maxBatchCount"></a>

 ### cwLogsWritable.maxBatchCount : <code>number</code>
+Maximum number of log events allowed in a single PutLogEvents API call.

 **Kind**: instance property of <code>[CWLogsWritable](#CWLogsWritable)</code>
 <a name="CWLogsWritable+maxBatchSize"></a>

 ### cwLogsWritable.maxBatchSize : <code>number</code>
+Maximum number of bytes allowed in a single PutLogEvents API call.

 **Kind**: instance property of <code>[CWLogsWritable](#CWLogsWritable)</code>
 <a name="CWLogsWritable+cloudwatch"></a>